Omarnot2far/python_omar_faruk/README.md

 Essentially, the 5-number summary with IQR helps us pinpoint unusual data points that might deviate from the overall pattern and warrant closer investigation.

+# week 4

+# Learning Object-Oriented Programming (OOP) in Python

+Object-Oriented Programming (OOP) is a programming centered around the concept of objects.
+Objects are instances of classes that represent real-world entities with attributes (data) and behaviors (methods).
+OOP helps make your code more organized, modular, and reusable.

+# Why OOP?
+- Modularity: Organizes code into smaller, manageable sections.
+- Reusability: Encourages the reuse of code via inheritance and polymorphism.
+- Encapsulation: Hides complex details and exposes only necessary parts of the object.
+- Maintainability: Makes it easier to maintain and extend code over time.

+# The key concepts of Object-Oriented Programming (OOP) in Python:

+- Classes and Objects
+- Attributes and Methods
+- The Constructor (__init__)
+- The self parameter
+- Encapsulation
+- Class and Static Methods
+- Inheritance

+# Classes and Objects
+A class is a blueprint for creating objects (instances).
+It defines attributes and methods that the objects will have.

+An object is an instance of a class.
+Think of a class as the blueprint for a car, and the object as an actual car built from that blueprint.

+# Attributes (Variables)
+Attributes are variables that store data related to the object.
+In OOP, we define attributes inside the class and they belong to the objects created from the class.

+# Methods
+Methods are functions defined inside a class.
+They describe behaviors or actions that objects of the class can perform.

+# The Constructor: __init__()
+The constructor is a special method called __init__() that is automatically executed when a new object is created.
+The constructor is used to initialize an object’s attributes.

+# The self Parameter
+The self parameter refers to the current instance of the class and is used to access instance attributes and methods.

+# Encapsulation (Public vs Private)
+Encapsulation is the process of restricting access to certain attributes or methods and exposing only what's necessary.
+In Python, attributes are public by default, but we can make them private using a double underscore (__).

+# Class and Static Methods
+There are two types of methods apart from instance methods:

+- Class Methods: Use the @classmethod decorator and take cls (the class) as their first argument.
+- Static Methods: Use the @staticmethod decorator and don’t require access to the class or object.

+# Inheritance
+Inheritance allows a class (child class) to inherit attributes and methods from another class (parent class), promoting code reuse.